ErikGartner/hyperdock/README.md

   - `out/` use this to write any other files to the result folder
 - `/data` a read only folder that contains any external data needed

 See the [Dockfile template](docker/Dockerfile.template) for an example.
+It is available as a demo image named `erikgartner/hyperdock-demo:latest`.
+By default it outputs `0` as its loss but by setting the environment variable `FUNCTION` to a python expression (for example `a +  b`) you can compute an arbitrary loss based on the Hyperdock parameters.

 #### Mongo database
 To start a Mongo database you can use this simple Docker command or use any normal Mongo instance.